Randomized Empirical Processes by Algebraic Groups, and Tests for Weak Null Hypotheses: Three examples

+The analysis of survival analytic parameters such as $p$ is typically complicated due to right-censored event times: right-censoring renders some event times unobservable.
+In such a case, the only available information is that the event of interest has not yet taken place by the time of the censoring; see Section~\ref{sec:MW2} for more details about how this can be dealt with statistically -- an asymptotically normal estimator of $p$ based on right-censored paired observations will be developed in that section.
+We also refer to Section~11.5 in \cite{good05} for a different, permutation-based approach in the related problem of testing for stochastic ordering, i.e.\ $H': F \geq G$ against $K': F < G$, in the case of censored matched pairs. \tcb{Note that null hypotheses formulated in terms of $F$ and $G$ are sharper than those based on $p$.}

-An asymptotically, as the sample size goes to infinity, normal estimator of $p$ based on right-censored paired observations will be derived in Secion~\ref{sec:MW2}.
-An asymptotic hypothesis test based on the asymptotically valid standard normal quantiles could possibly be further improved by means of a suitable randomization technique.
-In this case, we will consider randomly interchanging the components of the pairs; see \cite{KonietschkePauly2012} for such an approach in the uncensored case.
-Under the sub-hypothesis of exchangeability of both survival and of both censoring time components this technique will provide us with finitely exact critical values.
-It remains to show that, by choosing a suitable test statistic, this approach still yields asymptotically standard normal quantiles under $H$ even if the mentioned exchangeability does not hold.
+A hypothesis test based on an estimator $\wh p$ of the Mann-Whitney effect and asymptotically valid normal quantiles as critical values is improvable by means of a suitable randomization technique.
+In this case, we will consider random interchanges of the components of the pairs; see \cite{KonietschkePauly2012} for an application of this randomization method to the Mann-Whitney effect in the uncensored case.
+Under the sub-hypothesis of exchangeability of both survival and of both censoring time components this technique will provide us with finitely exact tests.
+In Corollary~\ref{thm:MW} below it will be shown that, in combination with a suitably studentized test statistic, this randomization approach yields critical values that converge to standard normal quantiles under $H$ even if the mentioned exchangeability does not hold.
+The practical performance of the corresponding hypothesis test will be assessed in Section~\ref{sec:simus}. \tcb{As mentioned above, a} real two sample data example about the eyes of patients suffering from diabetic retinopathy -- in which one eye of a patient received a treatment, the other not -- will be analyzed in Section~\ref{sec:data}.